Huahine–Fare Airport

-Huahine – Fare Airport is an airport serving the island of Huahine in French Polynesia (IATA: HUH, ICAO: NTTH).
+Huahine–Fare Airport is an airport serving the island of Huahine in French Polynesia (IATA: HUH, ICAO: NTTH).
 The airport is located in the northern part of the commune of Fare, on the Island of Huahine Fare, French Polynesia.

+History

+Starting in the late 1960s, Huahine Airport has a long and illustrious history.
+The airport was largely utilized for military purposes after being constructed as a military installation by the French military.
+To handle the rising number of visitors to the island in the 1990s, the airport received repairs and restorations.
+The airport became the main point of entry for tourists to Huahine after it was formally opened for commercial flights in 1998.

 In 2006, 151,907 passengers used the airport.